 Though it's less viscerally impressive than Tropico, Pocket City remains an absolute treat of a premium city builder.
 In particular, it manages to combine intuitiveness with strategic depth better than most.

 Can you class the biggest MOBA in the business as a strategy game?
-Given the MOBA genre's real time strategy roots, we think so.
+Given the MOBA genre's RTS roots, we think so.
 Besides, League of Legends: Wild Rift is an online tactical masterpiece.
-It even won one of our PG awards at the 2020 ceremony!
 Even if it's not a classic RTS, Wild Rift is certainly one of the best strategy games on Android.

 We're all used to defending life in our strategy games - Plague Inc. tasks you with destroying as much of it as possible by spreading and mutating a horrible virus.
 It's dark, man.
 Especially in the situation that we've found ourselves in - if you are looking for a dreadful strategy game on Android that hits close to home, this is the one that we recommend.